AbduraufAbdullaev1994/rebrain-devops-task1/README.md

 You can point your browser to your server IP address.
 You should see this page:

 ![image](https://ubuntucommunity.s3.dualstack.us-east-2.amazonaws.com/optimized/2X/7/7504d83a9fe8c09d861b2f7c49e144ac773f0c0d_2_690x288.png)

 If you see this page, you have successfully installed Nginx on your web server.

+## Creating our own website
+Default page is placed in /var/www/html/ location.
+You can place your static pages here, or use virtual host and place it other location.